NRF vs. SDN: What's The Difference and Why You Should Care

 Network function virtualization takes the next logical step, virtualizing capabilities and functionality that were traditionally delivered by the network.
 Much like server virtualization provides agility in OS and application provisioning, NFV leverages software-defined networks to provide agility in network configuration.
 With the ability to provision network devices, such as load balancers and firewalls, DevOps becomes NetDevOps and creates a framework to rapidly deploy entire applications from the ground up.

-How do SDN and NFV interact, and how can businesses use both of them to improve network performance and services as they incorporate an increasing number of devices and deliver enhanced value to their customers?
+What're the differences between NFV vs. SDN, how do they interact, and how can businesses use both of them to improve network performance and services as they incorporate an increasing number of devices and deliver enhanced value to their customers?

 What Are the Benefits of Software-Defined Networks?